Getting Started with FME Form: Working with Spatial Data

 6. Run the Workspace

 After clicking Run, a Translation Parameter Value dialog will pop up; this is where any user-defined parameters can be modified.
-We do not need to make any changes at this time; click Run to continue.
+We do not need to make any changes now; click Run to continue.

-After initiating the workspace to run, data will flow through the workspace.
-The numbers on the connection lines represent the number of features it is transporting, and the number on each output port is the number of features that is output.
+After the workspace is initiated, data will flow through it.
+The numbers on the connection lines represent the number of features it is transporting, and the numbers on each output port represent the number of features it outputs.
 A feature in FME is a single row in a table or a single piece of geometry with associated attributes.

 7. View Output

-After running the workspace, green eye icons appear on any of the output ports that have features.
+After running the workspace, if feature caching is enabled, green eye icons appear on any output ports with features.
 These icons represent cached data and can be used to view data at any part of the workspace.
+To learn more about feature caching or other methods of viewing data, see Data Inspection in FME.

 Since our data was written to disk, we need to view the final output.
-Single-click on the trash_container writer feature type to open the popup menu.
-Then click on the View Written Data button to open the data in Visual Preview.
+To do so, single-click on the trash_container writer feature type to open the mini toolbar.
+Then, click the View Written Data button to open the data in Data Preview.

-Visual Preview is the data viewer within FME Workbench.
-There is also an external application to view data called FME Data Inspector.
-In the Visual Preview window, you will see only the trash_containers that intersect parks.
+Data Preview is the viewer within FME Workbench.
+In the Data Preview window, you will see only the trash containers that intersect parks.

 OutputData.png